Class Information and Routines

 My name is Miss McRae and I am the class teacher of Macaw Class.
 My other roles within the school are Assistant Headteacher and SENCO.
 I trained to be a teacher at Roehampton University and since graduating, I have worked at Thorpe Lea Nursery and Primary School.
 I thoroughly enjoy teaching and supporting our youngest of learners through their foundation years.

 My name is Miss Hall and I am the Learning Support Assistant in Macaw Class.
-I have worked at Thorpe Lea Nursery and Primary School for just over six months now and love being with the little ones!
-I also cover Nursery lunch on a daily basis.
+I have worked at Thorpe Lea Nursery and Primary School for just over two years now and love being with the little ones!
+I also cover lunch duty on a daily basis.

 In Reception we are also lucky enough to have other adults and parent helpers working with us!
 Please do ask if you see a face you do not recognise :)